New Beginnings - Opening Bavin Studios

 Ryan is very excited to get back into the studio and start work on new ideas.
 The studio will continue to be a hub of creativity into the future.
 Whether its glass, photography, paintings, ceramics, or jewelry, there will be an abundance of work shown with opportunities to see artists at work as well.
 Be sure to drop in to check out what we are up to!

-Opening dates and times are still being sorted out, but we will be putting out more info shortly.
-If you have any questions you can contact us by email; email@example.com, through one of our social media platforms; facebook or instagram, or by phone; currently 250-342-8815 but a studio phone will soon be up and running.
+For our first summer we will be open 5 days a week (Thursday to Monday).
+For up-to-date hours, check our Tour page.
+If you have any questions you can contact us by email; firstname.lastname@example.org, through one of our social media platforms; facebook or instagram, or by phone at 250-341-5560.